jeanarjean/jeanarjean.github.io/src/pages/blog/2021-07-11-finish-the-week-with-something-week-17.md

 tags: ["weekly", "game dev", "cycling", "books"]
 ---
 # Summary
-A bit of Game Dev, a bit bike mechanic work and I've finished reading C# In Depth
+A bit of Game Dev, a bit of bike mechanic work and I finished reading C# In Depth

 # Game Dev
 Followed Amir Rajan and published my first ever indie game which isn't actually a game but a simple dvd sleep screen, and instead of the